burbokop/common/README.md

   - `fn:function`

-Returns: function(...args), wrapped with deprecation warning ...args - array, arguments to be passed to wrapped funtion
+Returns: function(...args), wrapped with deprecation warning args - array, arguments to be passed to wrapped function

 ### Wrap new method to mark old alias as deprecated